YiguoHe/HQRS-210K-and-HQRS-CLIP/README.md

 Our code, dataset and models have been released here:

+## 1. paper link
-1. Our paper link on arxiv:https://arxiv.org/pdf/2507.16716
+Our paper link on arxiv:https://arxiv.org/pdf/2507.16716

+## 2.models

-2.Our model is based on **openCLIP**, so please install the necessary dependencies for openCLIP before using the model.
+Our models are based on **openCLIP**, so please install the necessary dependencies for openCLIP before using the model.
 You can find the instructions here: [openCLIP GitHub repository](https://github.com/mlfoundations/open_clip).

 Additionally, if you want to use our **cross-modal retrieval testing script** (`retrieve_test.py`) for benchmarking or reproducing state-of-the-art (SOTA) results, please install the required dependencies mentioned in the script file.
 Specifically, you need to install `clip_benchmark` via: